FragileTech/bump-version/README.md

 # bump-version

-GitHub Action to increment the project's version using [bump2version](https://github.com/c4urself/bump2version).
+GitHub Action to increment the project's version using [bump2version](https://github.com/c4urself/bump2version), commit, tag, and push the change.
+This operation can be fine-tuned in `.bumpversion.cfg`, see `bumpversion --help` for the details.

 ### How to use